fixie-ai/fixie-sdk-js/docs/agents.md

 ## CodeShotAgent

-The base class for Agents in Fixie is [`CodeShotAgent`][fixieai.agents.code_shot.
-CodeShotAgent].
+The base class for Agents in Fixie is [`CodeShotAgent`][fixieai.agents.code_shot. codeshotagent].
 This class takes care of communicating with the Fixie platform via the [Agent Protocol](agent-protocol.md), and provides a simple API for registering functions that can be invoked by the few-shot examples used by the Agent.